grafana/grafana/docs/sources/administration/configuration.md

 ### intervals

 These intervals formats are used in the graph to show only a partial date or time.
-For example if there are only minutes between y-axis tick labels then the `interval_minute` format is used.
+For example, if there are only minutes between Y-axis tick labels then the `interval_minute` format is used.

 Defaults